-The results showed that college students' perspectives regarding online education are changing, as are their preferences for various course delivery formats.
-Numerous benefits are being realized when it comes to online and hybrid education that have been eye-opening and appealing to a greater number of undergraduate students than ever before; this generation of college students desire more flexibility, convenience, choice regarding how their higher education services are delivered.
-The majority of traditional college students still want a partially in-person component for most of their courses, with hybrid or HyFlex course delivery methods being the most highly preferred.
+The results show that college students' perspectives regarding online education are changing, as are their preferences for various course delivery formats.
+Numerous benefits are being realized when it comes to online and hybrid education that have been eye-opening and appealing to a greater number of undergraduate students than ever before, and this generation of college students desire more flexibility, convenience, choice regarding how their higher education services are delivered.
+The majority of traditional college students still want an inperson component for most of their classes part of the time; however, they strongly prefer hybrid or HyFlex course delivery.